tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * [stock_data_cad.csv](Activities/04-Ins_LSTM_Time_Series/Resources/stock_data_cad.csv)

-Explain to students that RNN LSTM models can also be used to forecast time-series data, such as stock prices, sales, temperature, or even the heights of ocean tides or sound waves!
+Explain to students that RNN LSTM models can also be used to forecast time-series data, such as stock prices, sales, temperature, and even the heights of ocean tides or sound waves!

 Open the unsolved version of the Jupyter notebook; live code the solution and highlight the following:

-* At a glance, forecasting time series data using RNN LSTM models could be seen as a three step process:
+* At a glance, forecasting time series data using RNN LSTM models could be seen as a three-step process:

   * **Step 1:** Data preparation.